 The first part of my new story The Island..
-Very different from Resort Imladris,but I really felt like writing something more serious.
 Hope you like it!

 And: As usual I do not own anything by Tolkien.
 I do however own the plot and the OCs I've created for this story.

-He had held his breath for almost too long this time.
+He'd held his breath for almost too long this time.
 With two hard kicks he breached the surface and gasped for air.
 The warm salty water burned his eyes.
-He swam a short distance surrounded by a few brightly colored fishes that for some reason seemed to enjoy his company.
+He swam a short distance surrounded by a few brightly colored fish that for some reason seemed to enjoy his company.
 Not many others did, he mused.

-Finally he could put his feet down on white,soft sand and wade until he reached the shore.
+Finally, he put his feet down on white, soft sand and waded until he reached the shore.
 As always the sea had washed up a few new intricate seashells during the rainstorm last night.
 Calling it a storm might be an exaggeration though.
 The storms along with the rain here were always gentle, and had a tendency to hit them only nighttime.
-Practical indeed just as the never ending summer.
+Practical indeed, just as the never ending summer.

-Last night the rhythmic rain had lulled him to sleep sitting in his favorite chair on the terrace.
-It had been a blessing of sort.
+Last night the light rain had lulled him to sleep sitting in his favorite chair on the terrace.
+It had been a blessing of sorts.
 He hadn't slept like that for a very long time and was likely not going to sleep like that for a while again.
 He sighed and pushed all of his long and dripping wet hair behind his shoulders.

 Then he closed his eyes and laid down in the warm sand and let the sun dry his body while he listened to the seagulls shrieking from the top of the high white cliffs surrounding his own beach.
 His Kingdom.
 He could not help smiling at the irony of that.

 "Celeborn, I did not expect you.
-What have brought you here a day like this?
-Is it pity perhaps?"
+What has brought you here a day like this?
+Is it pity, perhaps?"